 Galileo looked through his telescope and saw a nearly full Venus.
 The Ptolemaic model CANNOT account for this; it is not possible in that model.
 This is one real proof that the Ptolemaic model is wrong - it cannot account for the full phase of Venus.

 Copernicus' model (first half of 16th century) was significant in that it proposed (correctly) that the planets orbited the Sun, not Earth.
 It also proposed (incorrectly) that those orbits were circular.
 He wasn't the first one to do this; Aristarchus (ancient Greek) had done it in the third century B.C.
 The only problem is that a model with circular orbits does not predict planet positions accurately.
-The Copernican model neatly solves the problems of the full Venus and the retrograde motion of the outer planets, so it has a lot going for it.
+It wasn't much better than the adjusted Prolemaic model.
+The Copernican model is more accurate and neatly solves the problems of the full Venus and the retrograde motion of the outer planets, so it has a lot going for it.
 Copernicus' model is correct in concept, but needs some tweaking.

 Look at Figure 1.11.
 The ellipse has the property that the sum of the distances from the point on the ellipse to the focus on the left and to the focus on the right is a constant for that ellipse.
 If you want to draw ellipses this way, use a loop of string around the pins - the method shown is awkward.
 You can look at the details about ellipses to see how they work.